Hultner/hultner.github.io/quickbits/2018-03-12-python-json-serializable-enum.md

 ## Taking it further

 This applies for other classes as well.
-E.g. let a class inherit dict, gain all properties; including JSON serialization with the default encoder.
+E.g. let a class inherit dict to gain it's properties; including JSON serialization with the default encoder.